-When a baby is hungry, you might hear a specific type of crying – short, sharp screams that won’t stop until the baby is fed indicate hunger.
+When a baby is hungry, you might hear a specific type of crying – short, sharp screams that won’t stop until the baby is fed.
 The crying increases as the baby gets hungrier and hungrier.
 And the solution is – did you guess – food!

-If your baby is completely starving and very upset, you might have to try to calm your baby by hugging him or her before he or she can eat.
-The best thing is to avoid letting your baby get that hungry.
+If your baby is completely starving and very upset, you might have to try to calm your baby by hugging him or her before they can eat.
+The best thing is to avoid letting your baby get this hungry.

 If the area around your baby’s eyes gets red or if he or she rubs their eyes or yawns, your baby is likely to be tired.
-Put your baby to sleep by breastfeeding him, rocking, swaddling him, or whatever you are used to doing.
+Put your baby to sleep by breastfeeding, rocking, swaddling, or whatever you are used to doing.
 For baby sleep tips, click here.

 Your baby might pull the legs up towards his or her stomach.
 The stomach might feel a bit hard if you press it lightly.
-Try to help your baby burp by holding him or her upright or release gas by putting her down on her back and lightly press her thighs towards her stomach.
+Try to help your baby burp by holding him or her upright or release gas by putting her down on her back and lightly pressing her thighs towards her stomach.

 Many babies seem to feel better if held tummy down, resting on your forearm.
 Make sure that he or she can breathe!
 You can pat his stomach lightly with your other hand.

 To prevent and mitigate stomach pain, baby massage is great.

 If nothing else works and you are desperate, a car ride may be just what you need to soothe a baby.

-If none of the above seems to be the reason your baby is crying, check that your baby is not too cold or too hot.
+If none of the above seems to be the reason why your baby is crying, check that your baby is not too cold or too hot.
 A good place to check is on his or her back.
-If your baby is sweaty he or she is definitely too warm.
+If your baby is sweaty, he or she is definitely too warm.